-President, Arconic Global Rolled Products' Center of Excellence for Technology, Engineering and Operational Excellence Alcoa, TN, USA
+President, Center of Excellence for Technology, Engineering and Operational Excellence; Arconic

 Dr. Moustapha (Tapha) Mbaye has been President of Arconic Global Rolled Products’ Center of Excellence (GRP CoE) since November 2011.
 He oversees research and development, transfer of standard practices and new technologies, quality, and capital project planning and execution for Arconic’s approximately $5 billion GRP businesses.
 He is the Chairman of GRP Technology Management Review Board (TMRB) focusing on R&D projects in aerospace, automotive, brazing sheet, packaging and industrial products, and breakthrough process, including the Arconic Micromill™.

 Prior to that assignment, he was Vice President of Alcoa Global Primary Metals’ Technology, Innovation and Center of Excellence in 2008, an organization he successfully built and led through 2011.
 As Vice President of Technology and Innovation Strategy for Alcoa’s Business Excellence/Corporate Strategy, he successfully led the Alcoa Technology Advantage program designed to leverage parental advantages across businesses and to accelerate deployment and commercialization of technologies.